 Instructions

-- Preheat oven to 375 F. and have a baking sheet ready.
+- Preheat oven to 375 F. (regular bake setting/not fan assisted) and have a baking sheet ready.

 - In a non-stick skillet, heat 2 Tbsp. olive oil over medium-high heat until very hot.
-Add chicken, skin side down and cook until golden brown, about 5 minutes.
+Seasons and chicken and add to the skillet, skin side down and cook until golden brown, about 5 minutes.
 Flip and cook the other side 2-3 minutes.
 Remove to baking sheet.
 Place in preheated oven to cook further while you make the sauce.

-- Note: If sauce is not thick enough, combine 1 Tbsp cornstarch with a Tbsp or so of the sauce and stir until smooth.
-Return mixture to skillet and cook, stirring, until sauce thickens.
+- Note: If sauce is not thick enough, combine 1 Tbsp cornstarch with 1 Tbsp of cold water and add to the sauce, stirring until sauce thickens.
 Repeat as needed.
-If serving over pasta or rice, don't make the sauce too thick, so that when spooned over, it seeps to coat the rice or pasta.
+(If serving over pasta or rice, don't make the sauce too thick, so that when spooned over, it seeps to coat the rice or pasta.)

-- Remove chicken from oven and place on a serving platter or dish.
+- Test chicken for done-ness.
+It should register 160F internal temperature.
+(Bone-in chicken breasts will take longer than thighs).
+Remove chicken from oven and place on a serving platter or dish.
 Pour sauce over-top.
 Garnish with additional tarragon.
-Serve over buttered noodles, pasta or rice.
+Serve over buttered noodles, pasta,, rice or mashed potatoes.

 Just coming out of the oven in 10 minutes sauce cooking well.
 Always make this when chicken thighs on sale.
 Awesome dish.